Wimbledon Park: 20th century onwards

 The modern park was purchased by the Borough of Wimbledon just before the First World War and is, with its ornamental lake, the grounds of the Wimbledon Club and Wimbledon Golf Course, the only remnant of the former, larger park.
-Late in the 20th century the London Borough of Merton sold on the Golf Course to the All England Lawn Tennis and Croquet Club, leaving just the public park and the lake in its ownership.
+Late in the 20th century the London Borough of Merton sold on the Golf Course to the All England Lawn Tennis and Croquet Club, leaving just the public park and the lake in its ownership, although the northern quarter of the park lies within the London Borough of Wandsworth with the borough boundary bisecting the athletics track.

 Along the park's northern edge lies Horse Close wood, a small patch of old planted woodland, largely consisting of Ash and Oak.
+It is at least 350 years old, predating the park's landscaping by Capability Brown.

 A Balcony is situated near the entrance at Home Park Road that once served as a tea room before the Second World War.
 After its closure and abandonment, its windows got vandalised and was boarded up, as showcased in Raymond Briggs's story of his parents who once lived in the area, Ethel and Ernest.
 The Balcony has since become a Police Station.

 Wimbledon Park was added to the English Heritage (now Historic England) register of historic parks and gardens in 1987.

 A new children's water play area was opened in 2007, named the Elisabeth Pool in memory of a local child.

 The London Underground District line runs to the east of the Park between Southfields tube station and Wimbledon Park station.

 Wimbledon Park is home to a wide range of leisure facilities including tennis courts, a bowls pavilion, beach volleyball court and an outdoor and Watersports centre which offer a huge range of activities such as Sailing, Kayaking and Canoeing on the large lake which is park of the park.

 The park also contains an athletics stadium with 400m track.

 Every November a large fireworks display takes place in Wimbledon Park, organised by Merton Council it is one of the largest and most popular shows in London.